-Execut tive Summary 2
+Execut tive summary 3

-Rec ommendations 6
+Reco ommendations 8

-1.0 Introduction 8
+1.0 Introduction 10

-1.1 Approach g
+1.1 Approach 10

-2.0 Staffing g
+2.0 Staffing 11

-3.0 Finances 12
+3.0 Finances 15

-4.0 Priorities 14
+4.0 Priorities 16

-5.0 Unmet resourcing needs 16
+5.0 Unmet resourcing needs

-6.0 Looking Ahead 16
+6.0 Looking ahead 19

-7.0 Performance 17
+7.0 Performance 20

-Apper ndix I - Methodology 19
+Appen ıdix I - Methodology 22

-Apper ndix 2 - LinkedIn research 19
+Appen ıdix 2 - LinkedIn research 22

-Executive Summary
+Executive summary

 The Midlands Engine is the Pan-Regional Partnership for the Midlands.
-Our region encompasses 65 Local Authorities, the 6 remaining Local Enterprise Partnerships, the West Midlands Combined Authority, the proposed East Midlands and Greater Lincolnshire Combined Authorities and represents 11million residents, 405,000 businesses and a £264bn economy.
+Our region encompasses 65 local authorities; 6 remaining Local Enterprise Partnerships; the West Midlands Combined Authority (WMCA); the new East Midlands County Combined Authority and proposed Greater Lincolnshire Combined Authority and represent 11 million residents, 405,000 businesses and a £264bn economy.

-We have a remit from Government our partners to grow the global reach of the Midlands, which includes supporting them in attracting investment.
-We deliver this remit through 1) the provision of an evidence-base 2) by convening partners and government to identify collective priorities and 3) by advocating for the region.
+We have a remit from government and our partners to grow the global reach of the Midlands, which includes supporting them in attracting investment.
+We deliver this remit through 1) providing an evidence base; 2) bringing together partners with government to identify collective priorities, and 3) advocating for the region on the national and international stage.